LukaHarambasic/harambasic.de/content/posts/my-perfect-homeoffice-conference-call-and-podcasting-setup.md

 > [Logitech Streamcam](https://www.logitech.com/de-de/products/webcams/streamcam.960-001281.html) (160 €)

-Like most people in home office I used my built-in laptop camera and to honest the first half of the year I never turned it on.
+Like most people in Home-Office I used my built-in laptop camera and to honest the first half of the year I never turned it on.
 In the meantime, my opinion changed and I think everyone should turn on their cameras.
 It still doesn't replace a real meeting, but it brings you a little closer.
 Most of the time the built-in camera is very unfavorable as it records your nostrils has a poor low light performance and a bad resolution.

 My first idea was to use my smartphone, as it can record in 4K, and I always have it with me, and thanks to the [Elgato EpocCam Pro App](https://www.elgato.com/en/epoccam) it's not even a problem.
 There is one thing I mentioned, in the beginning, I want a plug-and-play solution.
 Yes, this setup is straightforward, but I have to set it up multiple times a day, every day.
 That's not what I imagine, and I hoped to solve it with my next idea: using my [GoPro Hero 8 Black](https://gopro.com/en/us/shop/cameras/hero8-black/CHDHX-801-master.html).
 Also, this works okay, but the software to use your GoPro as a Webcam is very buggy, every morning I had to do some of the following stuff (in random order): restart GoPro, unplug the cable, restart the program, unplug & shutdown GoPro, start the program without the GoPro being connected.
 The image quality was good, and I gained the freedom to move my laptop wherever I want.
 Before this, it was positioned under my widescreen monitor, now he is to the right of my display.